Why is it called the Spanish guitar?

 The classical guitar carries the name of Spain wherever it goes.
 But… did you know why it is called Spanish?
 What makes the Spanish guitar unique and what differentiates it from others?
-This is a very typical question because very few know what makes this musical instrument different.
-The answer is divided into two parts:
+Actually, The answer is divided into two parts:

 1. Evolution of the guitar